Last Updated on

 I took this photo years ago while visiting New York.
 I clearly remember that day because that was my first experience to be harassed as the photographer for taking pictures.

 I was in the Financial District in the morning with the camera around my neck and no tripod.
-While working along the State Street, I found myself in front of this famous building with the curved facade.
+While working along State Street, I found myself in front of this famous building with the curved facade.
 I saw it on many postcards and famous photos and I knew right away that I had to take a few pictures of the beautiful sky reflections.

 Standing on the sidewalk I pointed the camera up and started shooting.
-This is when I saw security guard running towards me.
-He was very polite, but he said that the building was a private property and I was not allowed to take pictures of it.
+This is when I saw a security guard running towards me.
+He was very polite, but he said that the building was private property and I was not allowed to take pictures of it.